HenryLok0/HomeSecurity/README.md

 ## 🐛 Known Issues

-- Background service may be killed by aggressive battery optimization on some devices
+- Background service may be killed by aggressive battery optimization on some devices.
-- Bluetooth connection may drop if Arduino is too far from phone
+- Bluetooth connection may drop if Arduino is too far from phone.
-- DHT11 readings may occasionally fail (built-in retry mechanism)

-## 🔮 Future Enhancements

-- [ ] Cloud storage for motion events
-- [ ] Multi-camera support
-- [ ] AI-based person detection
-- [ ] Push notifications via Firebase
-- [ ] Web dashboard for remote monitoring
-- [ ] Face recognition integration
-- [ ] Auto-start on boot option
-- [ ] Scheduled monitoring periods

 ## 📚 Documentation